GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_puppeteer-testing/index.md

 [Puppeteer][puppeteer] provides a framework for building automated tests of websites, which also includes the ability to test Chrome Extensions.
 These are high-level integration tests that test the functionality of a website or extension once it has been built into the final product.
+In this tutorial, we demonstrate how to write a basic test for an extension from our samples repository.

 ## Before you start